2DFS/artifacts-evaluation/README.md

    ```
    Where `<path-to-your-aws-key>` is the path to your AWS key, `<your-aws-ip>` is the public IP of your AWS VM.

    The results might slightly differ in scale from the values of the paper due to different machine configurations and environments.
-For example, faster Read/Write speed on the disk compared to the machines used in the evaluation of the paper will lead to faster build times.
+For example, lower degree of parallelism or slower Read/Write speed on the disk compared to the machines used in the evaluation of the paper will lead to faster build times.
+Please refer to the [**How to interpret the results**](#how-to-interpret-the-results) section below for more details.

 ## Evaluation Scripts